Any links to Amazon are affiliate links.

 Your child will likely test your consistency every so often.
 He might know the plant is off limits.
 He hasn’t even looked at it in over a month.
 But he wonders, is the plant still off limits?
 So he tries it again.
 This situation might require nothing more than a verbal reminder.
 It might also require something more, like isolation.
 But it shouldn’t require as much as when he is repeatedly doing something he shouldn’t, unless it leads to that.

 I remember one day when Brayden was 13 or 14 months old.
 We had just moved into our house and two neighbors stopped by to visit and welcome me.
 At the time they came, Brayden was between his bath and independent playtime.
-I had them come sit down and we visited.
-Brayden was good at first.
-Then he started to try to get my attention.
-Eventually he ran over and grabbed some pottery my great aunt had made me.
-In the house we previously lived in, there wasn’t much out.
-This pottery was one of the only “no” things that had been in his life.
-He grabbed it and ran away.
+I had the visitors come sit down and we visited.

 How is the child’s overall behavior?